 - 31 (1) under the Family Law Act states that every parent has an obligation to provide support, to the extent that the parent is capable of doing so, for his or her unmarried child who is a minor, enrolled in a full-time program of education, or is unable by reason of illness, disability or other cause to withdraw from the charge of his or her parents.

-- 15.1 under the Divorce Act states that a court of competent jurisdiction may, on application by either or both spouses, make an order requiring a spouse to pay for the support of any or all children of the marriage.
+- 15.1 under the Divorce Act states that a family court of competent jurisdiction may, on application by either or both spouses, make a child support order requiring a spouse to pay for the support of any or all children of the marriage.

 Now, because neither the Family Law Act nor the Divorce Act specifies a set age at which point child support is to stop, the question often arises as to when the support payor parent no longer has to continue supporting the child.

-In Ontario, a parent’s child support obligation continues so long as the child is considered to be a “child of the marriage”.
+In Ontario, a paying parent’s child support obligation continues so long as the child is considered to be a “child of the marriage.”
 What does this mean?

 Under the Family Law Act, a child of the marriage is defined as a person whom a parent has demonstrated a settled intention to treat as a child of his or her family, except where a child is placed in a foster home.